Grace Dieu Priory

-Grace Dieu was founded in 1535 as an Augustian nunnery, and was dissolved by Henry VIII in 1538.
-The site is surrounded by earthworks that suggest fish ponds, and is known for its resident ghost(s).
+Grace Dieu was founded in 1235 as an Augustinian nunnery, and was dissolved by Henry VIII in 1538.
+The site is surrounded by earthworks that suggest fish ponds and is known for its resident ghost(s).

-The priory was never wealthy; in 1535 its wealth was assessed at £92, but in the following year Henry VIII's commissioners valued its net income at £72 13s 4d.
-Because of its low income Grace Dieu might have been dissolved in the first round of Henry VIII's Dissolution of the Monasteries as a 'lesser house', but it was reprieved.
+The priory was never wealthy; in 1535 its wealth was assessed at 92 pounds, but in the following year Henry VIII's commissioners valued its net income at 72 13s 4d.
+Because of its low income, Grace Dieu might have been dissolved in the first round of Henry VIII's Dissolution of the Monasteries as a 'lesser house', but it was reprieved.
 The reprieve was brief, however, and Grace Dieu was dissolved in 1538.

 In 2012 investigation near the railway line revealed ruins of buildings which may be an infirmary and guest houses.

 The priory has a reputation as one of the most haunted places in Leicestershire.
 According to one story, a 16th-century prioress named Agnes Litherland had an illegitimate child.
 When her sin was discovered the child was drowned in the nearby fishpond, and the prioress walled up inside the priory.

 To this day the prioress's ghost wanders the ruins, searching for her lost baby.
 Sightings of this 'White Lady' say she has no hands or feet, a floats over the ground.
 Curiously, the ruins are said to be haunted by women dressed in white, but also in grey.
 There are regular ghost walks around the priory (see the official website).

 The best way to visit is to park in the signposted parking area behind the Boar's Head inn and follow the signposted trail.
 The route winds through attractive woodland, passes under the railway several times, and emerges after 10 minutes or so at the priory.